-Yngve Søberg made his role debut as Rigoletto at the Opera di Firenze under the baton of Fabio Luisi and continued on to sing the iconic role at the Norwegian National Opera and at the Bregenzer Festspiele.
+Yngve Søberg made his role debut as Rigoletto at the Opera di Firenze under the baton of Fabio Luisi and continued on to sing the iconic role at the Norwegian National Opera, the Staatstheater Hannover and at the Bregenzer Festspiele.
 In Bregenz, Yngve took over the role on very short notice to great critical acclaim.
-Yngve is scheduled to sing the same role at Staatstheater Hannover this coming season.
+Yngve is scheduled to sing the same role at Staatsoper Hamburg next season.

-Other recent engagements have included Sharpless in Madama Butterfly and Heerrufer in Lohengrin at the Opernhaus Zürich, and Alfio in Cavalleria rusticana and Tonio in Pagliacci at the Oper Graz.
+Other previous engagements have included Sharpless in Madama Butterfly and Heerrufer in Lohengrin at the Opernhaus Zürich, and Alfio in Cavalleria rusticana and Tonio in Pagliacci at the Oper Graz.
 Yngve also sang Angelotti in Tosca at the Schleswig-Holstein Music Festival, Amonasro in Aida, Silvio in I Pagliacci, Marcello in La Bohème all with the Oscarsborg Opera and Germont in La Traviata with Nordnorsk Opera.
 He recently performed, once again, Sharpless in Madama Butterfly, at the Bregenzer Festspiele, which he is also scheduled to perform next season.Read more

-Much in demand also on the concert stage, Yngve recently performed Fauré’s Requiem with Oslo Philharmonic Orchestra, Mendelssohn’s Elijah with the Norwegian Radio Orchestra and the Carmina Burana with the Trondheim Symphony Orchestra.
+Much in demand also on the concert stage, Yngve has performed Fauré’s Requiem with Oslo Philharmonic Orchestra, Mendelssohn’s Elijah with the Norwegian Radio Orchestra and the Carmina Burana with the Trondheim Symphony Orchestra.
 He has also recently performed Beethoven’s Symphony No. 9, in Trondheim, with an international star cast and Carl Nielsen’s Symphony No. 3, with Bergen Philharmonic orchestra.
 This season, he will perform Arnold Schönberg’s Gurre-Lieder, in Prague.

 Yngve has performed with many of the leading orchestras in the Scandinavian area.
 He has collaborated with some of today’s finest conductors including Ingar Bergby, Oleg Caetani, Jonathan Darlington, John Helmer Fiore, Patrick Fournillier, Roy Goodman, Eivind Gullberg Jensen, Pietari Inkinen, Kirill Karabits, Stefan Klingele, Pier Gerhard Markson, Giorgio Morandi, Jun Märkl, Rudolph Piehlmayer, Patrik Ringborg, Marc Soustrot, Ward Stare, Peter Szilvay, Muhai Tang and Keri- Lynn Wilson.